-1 ARTICLE 34.
-CAREGIVING 2 3 4 5 n 1.
+2 3 Section n 1.
 Caregiving Support within the Contract.
-The University is committed to supporting ning unit faculty members in addressing their caregiving needs.
-Support in the contract es: 6 7 8 a.
-Consideration of caregiving responsibilities in scheduling (Article 17); 9 b.
-Clock stoppage allowances for pregnancy or adoption for all tenure-related reviews 10 0.
-(Article 20); 11 TT 111 : 1 0 0 (A - : 1 0 0) 12 13 c.
-Health insurance benefits (Article 27); 14 d.
+The University is committed to supporting 4 bargaii ning unit faculty members in addressing their caregiving needs.
+Support in the contract 5 include es: 6 7 a.
+Consideration of caregiving responsibilities in scheduling (Article 17); 8 9 b.
+Clock stoppage allowances for pregnancy or adoption for all tenure-related reviews 10 (Article 20); 11 12 c.
+Health insurance benefits (Article 27); 13 14 d.
 Leaves (Article 32).
 15 16 Section n 2.
 Caregiving Support 17 18 a.
 Care.com.
 Bargaining unit faculty members will have membership access to care.com to 19 support caregivers in identifying individualized care providers and support.
-20 21 h The University will continue to provide and maintain the UO Care Provider Network.
-22 D. The Oniversity will continue to provide and maintain the OO Care Provider Network.
-23 Section n 3.
+20 21 b.
+The University will continue to provide and maintain the UO Care Provider Network.
+22 23 Section n 3.
 Travel Support Fund.
-Each year the University will create a pool of \$150,000 to 24 e financial awards to bargaining unit faculty members to mitigate the impacts of university 25 on their families.
-Expenses covered by this fund may include any incremental cost that a 26 bargaii ning unit faculty member bears due to the need to travel, including but not limited to 27 additio onal dependent care at home; the cost of transporting the dependent as well as a caregiver 28 nference or meeting location; on-site dependent care at a conference or meeting; expenses 29 to storing and shipping expressed milk during travel; etc. Awards from the pool can be up 30 000 each academic year per bargaining unit faculty member.
-Applications will typically be 31 ted at least (four) 4 months prior to the anticipated trip and allocations announced (three) 32 33 ths prior to travel.
-Any funds remaining from a given year will be added to the pool t in the subsequent year.
-55 alliouli it in the subsequent year.
+Each year the University will create a pool of \$150,000 to 24 provid e financial awards to bargaining unit faculty members to mitigate the impacts of university 25 travel on their families.
+Expenses covered by this fund may include any incremental cost that a 26 bargaining unit faculty member bears due to the need to travel, including but not limited to 27 additio onal dependent care at home; the cost of transporting the dependent as well as a caregiver 28 to a conference or meeting location; on-site dependent care at a conference or meeting; expenses 29 related to storing and shipping expressed milk during travel; etc. Awards from the pool can be up 30 000 each academic year per bargaining unit faculty member.
+Applications will typically be 31 submit tted at least (four) 4 months prior to the anticipated trip and allocations announced (three) 32 3 mon ths prior to travel.
+Any funds remaining from a given year will be added to the pool amount in the subsequent year.